 The UNDP Resident Representative (RR) is the UNDP Administrator's representative at the country level, and head of the country office being ultimately responsible for the quality and sustainability of UNDP interventions, including UNDP policies and procedures.
 The second-in-command of the organisation at the country level is the Deputy Resident Representative.

-Senior Officials head the different programme and operational units: Ms. Sonia Headley-Griffith (Human Resources); Ms. Perry Parris (Finance); Mr. Dwayne Nurse (Procurement); Ms. Danielle Evanson (Sustainability Solutions and Energy); Mr. Marlon Clarke (Prevention, Recovery and Resilience); Mr. Jason LaCorbiniere (Monitoring and Evaluation); Ms. Cherise Adjodha (Poverty, Governance and Gender); and Ms. Nikola Simpson (Blue Economy Accelerator Lab).
+Senior Officials head the different programme and operational units: Ms. Sonia Headley-Griffith (Human Resources); Ms. Perry Parris (Finance); Mr. Dwayne Nurse (Procurement); Mr. Marlon Clarke (Prevention, Recovery and Resilience); Mr. Jason LaCorbiniere (Poverty, Governance and Monitoring and Evaluation); Mr. Mohammmad Nagdee (Sustainable Solutions, Energy and Climate Change) and Ms. Nikola Simpson (Blue Economy Accelerator Lab).
 Mr. Luis Francisco Thais leads the recovery operations in Dominica and Ms. Mellissa Johnson leads recovery operations in Barbuda.

 An organigramme of the full Barbados staff complement can be viewed here; our team in the Eastern Caribbean will be added shortly.